Served: 20 years

-Mayor Liddle and Johnson ran to the nearby store to call the Police and an ambulance.
+Mayor Liddle and Johnson ran to the nearby store to call for more police response and an ambulance.
 Seeing the Mayor already with the phone, the reporter ran back to the scene.
 Wildridge was bleeding from a superficial head wound, but Patrolman Ratliff was lying on his back, revolver in hand, barely breathing.

 Wildridge was taken to Dearborn County Hospital and held there under guard.

 After the ambulance arrived, Mayor Liddle assisted in loading the bleeding officer onto a stretcher.
 Mayor Liddle already knew after the ambulance left the lot saying, “I watched one of my officers murdered.”

 Patrolman Ratliff left a wife, Josephine Ratliff, and children, James Ratliff, Curtis Ratliff, Dan Ratliff, and Joan Kinnett.
 He is buried in Greendale Cemetery.

 During the preliminary investigation, police found a rifle and several pistols in the back seat of the car.
 Dearborn County Prosecutor Harry Zerbe questioned Wildridge at the hospital.
 His case went before a Dearborn County Grand Jury on February 16, 1961 and he was indicted for 1st Degree Murder.